SumeshKumarjn/100-days-of-code/log.md

 Progress of the day : Learnt about DOM structure in javascript.
 DOM(Document Object Model)

 ### DAY 03
-Progress of the day : I have learnt how to access an HTML element by usinf getElementById of document api.This getElementById will target for the first occurence of this id and it will return that element.
+Progress of the day : I have learnt how to access an HTML element by using getElementById of document api.This getElementById will target for the first occurrence of this id and it will return that element.